-For the year ended December 31, 2017, the Compensation Committee members were Messrs.
-Webster, Haworth (Chair) and Kinley, all of which were independent directors.
-Following the Meeting, the Compensation Committee will be comprised of Messrs.
-Haworth (Chair), Mr, Kinley and Ms. Decher, each of whom is an independent director.
+For the year ended December 31, 2018, the Compensation Committee members were Mr. Haworth (Chair), Mr. Kinley and Ms. Decher, each of whom is an independent director.
 Information on the Compensation Committee is contained in this Circular under the heading "Compensation Discussion and Analysis".